-4.2 Modelled performance of advanced recovery using a Freshkeeper in combination with RO (ASRO)
+4.2 Modelled performance of advanced recovery using a Freshkeeper in combination with RO (ASRRO)

 When the performance of the Westland ASR-system was modelled for a case in which the leakage via the ATES borehole was absent or technically sealed, the ultimate performance of the ASR-system at the Westland site could be derived.
 In this case, a maximum freshwater recovery was realized by the shallowest wells of the MPPWs, while the deeper wells were gradually intercepting more-and-more brackish-saline groundwater to prevent salinization.
-The recovery of practically unmixed freshwater for direct use was increased from 32% (simple well) or 41% (MPPW, no Freshkeeper) to 65% (Freshkeeper applied) in Cycle 4.
-Desalination of the intercepted brackish water would lift the RE to 84%, indicating that 16% of the injected freshwater is still left behind in the aquifer (although mixed with ambient groundwater).
-For many of the water users in the area, the obtained range of REs is sufficient for freshwater supply in times of demand.
+The recovery of practically unmixed freshwater for direct use was increased from around 30% (simple well and MPPW) to 50% (Freshkeeper applied) in Cycle 4.
+Desalination of the intercepted brackish water would lift the RE to 60%.